-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15.b.xii and 15.b.xvii above.

+a.
+A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+b.
+Subject to standing order 23.a above, any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

+24. Communicating with District and County or Unitary councillors

 - a.
-A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
-Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-24. Communicating with district and county councillors

-- a.
-An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council representing the area of the Council. - b.
-Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council. - c.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or ii. issue orders, instructions or directions.
+An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council or Unitary Council representing the area of the Council. - b.
+Unless the Council determines otherwise, a copy of each letter sent to the District and County Council or Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.